johnmholmes/Node-1-Peel-nano-1/README.md

 # The sketch is here for reference purposes only and only works with C/MRI using a USB lead or the module I use.

+Node 2 has been added as its the same could with the Address change to 2 and sensor range is 17 to 32

+There will also be a node 3 which will complete all the spot detection I need for the layout.